Master of Science in Kinesiology

 Graduates with the Master of Science in Kinesiology are prepared to continue graduate study at Doctoral granting institutions or to work in a wide range of enterprises such as:

 - Work Site Health Promotion

 - Clinical Exercise Physiology and Cardiac Rehabilitation

 - College/Univeristy Fitness & Recreation Centers

 - Obesity/Diabetes and Heart Disease Prevention in Community/Public Health Settings

 - Public/Private or Non-Profit Health Agencies

 Requirements for the Degree

-The Formal study plan must include 45 quarter units of course work approved by the graduate committee.
-The coursework on the formal study plan is designed to prepare the student to achieve his/her stated career objective.
-At least 30 of the units must be completed at the 500-level in Kinesiology.
+- The formal study plan must include 45 quarter units of course work approved by the graduate committee.
+Coursework is designed to prepare the student to achieve his/her stated career objective.
+At least 30 of the units must be completed at the 500-level.

-Each candidate must successfully complete a culminating experience before the degree is granted.
-The requirement can take one of two forms: (1) those students following the Thesis Option must successfully propose and defend the thesis of project in an oral examination, or (2) those students following the Non-Thesis Option must pass a comprehensive examination dealing with current general knowledge in the discipline of kinesiology and the application of coursework taken on the formal study plan.
-In addition all candidates must meet the current California State University Graduation Writing Requirement.
+- Each candidate must successfully complete a culminating experience before the MS degree is granted.
+The requirement can take one of two forms: (1) those students following the Thesis Option must successfully propose and defend the thesis or project in an oral examination, or (2) those students following the Non-Thesis Option must pass a comprehensive examination dealing with general knowledge in the discipline of Kinesiology and the application of coursework.
+In addition, all candidates must meet the current California State University Graduation Writing Requirement.